It is a Global South-led movement.

 After laying the foundation, the mission now is to accelerate collective impact and deepen regional unity for people, nature, and climate.

-Scaling Ecosystem Health and Seascape Management
+Strengthening Inclusive Governance and Seascape Management

 Building a Regenerative Blue Economy